windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 Together, these changes make it easier to run highly available, mixed-version API control planes in production while performing multi-step or partial control-plane upgrades.

-This work was done as a part of [KEP #4020](https://kep.k8s.io/4020) led by SIG API-Machinery
+This work was done as a part of [KEP #4020](https://kep.k8s.io/4020) led by SIG API Machinery

 ### Support memory qos with cgroups v2